 The Big List of Blog Traffic-Boosting Tips

 Learning how to start a lifestyle blog is already a feat on its own –learning how to drive the insane amounts of traffic required to turn any sort of profit is entirely another.

-With this in mind, I’ve assembled this quick and dirty list of industry-strength content marketing ideas to calm your lifestyle blogger’s “#fomo” and keep you up on what’s possible.
+With this in mind, I’ve assembled this quick and dirty list of industry-strength content marketing ideas to calm your lifestyle blogger’s “#fomo” and help you increase blog traffic.

-These tips come out of our corporate internet marketing experience and we talk a lot about automation –some of them may seem a little heavy for a beginner’s travel blog.
+These tips come out of our corporate internet marketing experience.
+We talk a lot about automation and offer some ecommerce-only suggestions for dropshippers that deal with cart abandonment or what to do after a sale is generated –some of these suggestions may seem a little heavy for a beginner’s travel blog.

 There’s something here for everyone, whether you’ve got 1,000 hits per month, or 1,000,000.

 If you have anything to add, we’d all love to hear from you in the comments.